DevAgnihotri/Learnstellation/YOUTUBE_API_SETUP.md

 ## Overview

-Your Vibe Learning app can search YouTube for educational videos to enhance learning roadmaps.
+Your Learnstellation app can search YouTube for educational videos to enhance learning roadmaps.
 This requires the YouTube Data API v3.

 ## 🚀 Quick Setup Steps